tliutony/tliutony.github.io/_pages/about.md

 Hello!
 My research sits at the intersection of causal inference and machine learning, with a focus on observational methods: how do we build an understanding of the world when we cannot run a randomized experiment?

 I develop machine learning approaches that improve observational causal methodology in order to answer causal questions in complex data domains.
-Alongside my awesome collaborators, I use these methods across data science applications in public health, social communication, mental wellness, and medicine.
+Alongside my fantastic collaborators, I use these methods across data science applications in public health, social communication, mental wellness, and medicine.